jhchabran/monarized/README.md

 #### Spell

-You can use the option `g:nord_spell` to choose how to underline the spell errors.
+You can use the option `g:monarized_spell` to choose how to underline the spell errors.
 Possible options are `underline`, `undercurl`.
 By default no line is used.

 ### Warning